zwen/infs3400spring2021/Assignments/Assignment05.md

-    # The end of the function should be like this...
+    # The end of the function should be like this:
     # if it is a palindrome return True, else return False

-Print("The result of the evaluation is (In True/False) :")
+print("The result of the evaluation is (In True/False) :")

 # You are invoking your newly created function from the line below:
 print(getPalindromeResult(______)) #Fill in any text you want to test.